flxw/flxw.github.io/_app/_posts/blog/2022-11-10-standing-up-sigstore-locally.md

 Congratulations - you have now mastered the deployment of Sigstore on your machine!
-Running such a setup in production is a bit more complex, and we are currently hard at work at documenting the efforts involved.
+Running such a setup in production is a bit more complex, and we are currently hard at work documenting the efforts involved.
 If you're curious about what's next and how to help, read on in the next section.

 # Getting involved
 This is the shortest and fastest way to set up Sigstore I know - until now!
-The Sigstore project is just getting started, and there's tons of ways to [contribute](https://docs.sigstore.dev/contributing).
+The Sigstore project is just getting started, and there are tons of ways to [contribute](https://docs.sigstore.dev/contributing).
 You can meet me and many others in the Sigstore Slack channel `private-sigstore-users`, putting together a manual for operating a deployment for a longer duration.

-This is a living document, and I'll edit in the future to remove the TUF section, and add one for including DEX as an OIDC token forwarder.
+This is a living document, and I'll edit it in the future to remove the TUF section and add one for including DEX as an OIDC token forwarder.